Teresa Gabriele: National team contributions

 Gabriele joined the Canadian women's national basketball team in 1998 and remained a key player until her retirement in 2012.
 She made her Olympic debut at the 2000 Summer Olympics in Sydney, where Canada finished in tenth place.
 After a brief retirement, she returned to compete in the 2012 Summer Olympics in London, helping Canada reach the quarter-finals for the first time in program history, ultimately finishing eighth.

 Post-retirement and legacy

-Following her retirement from professional basketball, Gabriele's legacy continues to inspire young athletes in Canada.
 In recognition of her contributions to the sport, she was inducted into the Simon Fraser University Athletics Hall of Fame in 2013.